Image-Specific Adaptation of Transformer Encoders for Compute-Efficient Segmentation

 Third, we apply a softmax function to the utility function, but use mean squared error (MSE) loss instead (referred to as ``soft-MSE''), \ie,

-The analysis in \Tabref{tab:tgt_loss} is conducted using the SWIN-T \cite{liu2021swin} backbone on the COCO dataset.
+The analysis in \cref{tab:tgt_loss} is conducted using the SWIN-T \cite{liu2021swin} backbone on the COCO dataset.
 We observe that ``hard-CE'' yields the most favorable results.
-As a result, we use this approach consistently in the main paper.
+As a result, all of the other results use this approach.